08 Apr 2019

 The key concept to get a firm understanding of is the energy balance equation, meaning calories in versus calories out.
 If you eat more calories than you need to maintain your weight, you will gain weight.
 If you eat less than what you need, you will lose weight.

 First, grasp how many calories you need to consume.
 Second, create a sustainable macronutrient split.
-Third, make sure you are eating a wealth of color – eat vegetables… a lot of them.
+Third, make sure you are eating a wealth of colour – eat vegetables… a lot of them.
 Fourth, make sure you are moving everyday.

 "The most common mistake I see is going at the process of losing weight alone.
 Losing weight, learning how to manage your daily energy intake, learning to cook, tuning in with yourself and your hunger cues - that's a skill.